Up to 60% off sofas & mattresses — limited‑time deals.

 Which one is best for long movie nights?

-The Sullivan is the easiest set-it-and-forget-it choice for long viewing, while the Dune feels the softest if you don’t need structured support.
+The Sullivan is the easiest set-it-and-forget-it pick for long viewing, while the Dune feels softer if you do not need as much structure.

 Which one feels most supportive for upright sitting?